jails-org/Jails/README.md

 Jails is a javascript micro-library for building simple applications and large scale applications without a huge stack dependencies.

 Good projects should rely on good architectures, and Jails aim to solve architecture and organization problems.
-It's event driven and follows the DOM event pattern, lowering the learning curve and trying to be predictable.
+It's event driven and follows the DOM event pattern, low learning curve and trying to be predictable.

-Also, Jails focus on some **functional programming** principles, it's not class oriented, but you can use them if you will.

 ---